What is Headphone Impedance? [Definitive Guide]

 - Make lots of unnecessary noise/crackling, etc.

-For instance, my laptop’s internal Soundcard does not output at a listenable level.
+For instance, my old laptop’s internal Soundcard didn’t output at a listenable level.

 For me to achieve the loudness that I’m looking for, some sort of upgrade is required.